sftcd/openssl/esnistuff/README.md

 # Random notes

+- Raise this on the list or in GH: both client_random and the TLS h/s key_share extension value are mixed in the ESNI calculation.
+The latter makes the openssl implementation a little harder as it imposes ordering constraints on the client code (TLS h/s key_share has to be done first).
+The TLS h/s key_share is also a little confusing as using that means there are 3 key_shares involved in the overall story, and they're not quite encoded the same way, which is a bit ickky.
+I guess some code might also confuse this if the TLS h/s contains >1 key share, as FF seems to do, at least in some cases.
+(One is 25519 one p256.)
+It's not clear to me that both ways of binding the ESNI to this h/s are needed.
+Maybe move to just using the client_random for binding?
+TODO: check if this was already raised as a GH issue.

+- Providing ``-H nonexistent`` as input to ``testit.sh`` claims success and the h/s does end successfully.
+Behaviour differs if a cleartext SNI was sent or not.
+TODO: ponder if we need the client to validate the selected cert from the h/s matches the HIDDEN value?
+Probably should.
+Might need to ask CF how they interpret such things too.

 - TODO: Follow advice from an openssl maintainer: add a design document to be shared with project folks.